ontehfritz/SuperSimpleWorker/README.txt

 allowed me to focus on functionality rather than keeping the code the same.
 Although I structured it as close as I could.

-If you would like more indepth information on use and FAQ please see the wiki:
+If you would like more in-depth information on use and FAQ please see the wiki:

 https://github.com/fritzcoder/delayed_job.net/wiki

 There are two major components to Delayed_job.net
 1. The delayed_job assembly which gives your program access to creating jobs for scheduling
 2. worker.exe, this runs the jobs scheduled by your program.
 It can be run in the background.
-It must also currently be run on the system as the program or webserver as it needs access to the assemblies where the jobs where created.
+It must also currently be run on the system as the program or web server as it needs access to the assemblies where the jobs where created.
 This will hopefully be solved in the future.

 Like the ruby version of delayed_job some examples of use are: